ibm-cloud-docs/containers/cs_cluster_scaling.md

 <br>
 **To install the `ibm-iks-cluster-autoscaler` plug-in in your cluster**:

-1. [Follow the instructions](/docs/containers?topic=containers-helm#public_helm_install) to install the **Helm version 2.15 or later** client on your local machine, and install the Helm server (tiller) with a service account in your cluster.
+1. [Follow the instructions](/docs/containers?topic=containers-helm#public_helm_install) to install the **Helm version 2.15 or later** client on your local machine, and install the Helm server (Tiller) with a service account in your cluster.
 2. Verify that tiller is installed with a service account.

     ```